KESA24/Design_patterns/readme.md

 # Singleton Design Patttern

 The objectives of this pattern are;
 - To Ensure that a class has only one/a single instance.

 - To provide a global access point to that instance.

+In this program, we created a program in which only one user is allowed to login at a time.
+This instance can be seen on social media sites such as facebook, instagram and different webbrowsers.
+Only one user is allowed per browser

 ## Steps followed to achieve this

- Step 1: Create a class to turn into the singleton class.
+Step 1: Created a class to turn into the singleton class.

 Step 2: Specify all the class data members (variables).

 Step 3: Specify all the class operations or methods.